FusionAuth/fusionauth-site/site/_posts/2021-01-14-softozor-fusionauth.md

 excerpt_separator: "<!--more-->"
 ---

-Dr Laurent Michel is a FusionAuth community member and product owner at Softozor.
+Dr. Laurent Michel is a FusionAuth community member and product owner at Softozor.
 He chatted with us over email about how he and his team are using FusionAuth to meet their auth needs.

 <!--more-->